Frequently Asked Questions

 - pH: With the rapid fluctuation of pH more than 7.4 or lesser than 7.2 can be harmful to the cells.

 Q. Is there any difference between cell lines, cell strains and cell types?

 As per the nomenclature, the cell lines can be defined as the continuous propagation of cells that have undergone genetic transformation with infinite growth potential.
 A cell strain is a selective subpopulation isolated from a cell line isolated through single cell clones.
 They may have undergone an additional genetic transformation.
 Whereas, the term cell type can be cells with a common phenotype, say for example keratinocytes, melanocytes, etc.

-Q. So presenting herewith the last question of this series!
-What is the best method to freeze primary cells, without much of a loss?
+Q. What is the best method to freeze primary cells, without much of a loss?